A farmer's guide to Farm Plans in the Wellington Region

 Find a cFEP Certifier or a Certified Farm Nutrient Advisor

-Farm Environment Plan Certifiers: people who can work with farmers to produce their CFEP.
+Farm Environment Plan Certifiers: people who can work with farmers to produce and certify their cFEP.

 Certified Farm Nutrient Advisors: people who can complete a risk assessment required as part of your cFEP.